What is Narcissistic Personality Disorder?

 It is important to note that these traits exist on a continuum, with some experiencing milder forms of the disorder and others a more extreme position.
 The disorder affects men more than women.

-NPD is believed to arise primarily from environmental factors, as no specific genetic pattern has been demonstrated.
+Narcissism is believed to arise primarily from early neglect or trauma in childhood, as no specific genetic pattern has been demonstrated.
 Developmentally, narcissistic traits appear commonly in adolescence.
-While most people outgrow these traits, those who develop the disorder maintain these characterological issues from adolescence through adulthood.
+While most people outgrow these traits, those who develop the characteristics maintain these issues from adolescence through adulthood.

 Narcissism originates from experiences in childhood such as loss of a father figure, an excessively condescending or critical environment, or unpredictable or unreliable caregiving from parents.
-Other forms of childhood psychological trauma, including physical or sexual abuse increase the risk of developing a personality disorder.
-Chronic insomnia, overworking, exposure to high levels of stress, substance abuse, medical problems, and difficulties with family or other interpersonal relationships can exacerbate the symptoms of a personality disorder.
+Other forms of childhood psychological trauma, including physical or sexual abuse increase the risk of developing interpersonal problems.
+Chronic insomnia, overworking, exposure to high levels of stress, substance abuse, medical problems, and difficulties with family or other interpersonal relationships can exacerbate the symptoms of trauma related personality issues.

 How is it diagnosed?